Juan867/Stat-bot/README.md

 Project: Stat Bot

-This repo contains a minimal working example of a Discord Bot for MP3 project for Intro to Engineering
+This repo contains a minimal working Discord Bot for MP3 project for Intro to Engineering ;)